Silas (Portuguese footballer): Later career

-From 2011 to 2014, Silas competed in the Cypriot First Division, representing AEL Limassol, AEP Paphos FC and Ethnikos Achna FC.
+From 2011 to 2014, Silas competed in the Cypriot First Division, representing AEL Limassol, AEP and Ethnikos Achna.
 In July 2014, after a 16-year absence, he returned to Atlético, now in the Segunda Liga.
-In April of the following year he, alongside teammate Dady, was involved in a match-fixing allegation whereby it was alleged that both had approached S.C.
-Farense players with a bribe to facilitate Atlético's win, but nothing was ever proven.
-The season initially ended in relegation, but the team eventually was spared at the expense of S.C.
-Beira-Mar who dropped down a division due to irregularities.
+In April of the following year he, alongside teammate Dady, was involved in a match-fixing allegation whereby it was alleged that both had approached Farense players with a bribe to facilitate Atlético's win, but nothing was ever proven.
+The season initially ended in relegation, but the team eventually was spared at the expense of Beira-Mar, who dropped down a division due to irregularities.

-On 8 July 2015, shortly before his 39th birthday, Silas signed a six-month deal with Indian Super League club NorthEast United FC.
-He made his debut on 6 October, playing the full 90 minutes in 1–3 loss at Kerala Blasters FC.
-On 11 November, a minute after coming on as a substitute for his compatriot Simão, he scored his first goal for the Guwahati-based team, the decisive one in a 2–1 victory away to Chennaiyin FC.
+On 8 July 2015, shortly before his 39th birthday, Silas signed a six-month deal with Indian Super League club NorthEast United.
+He made his debut on 6 October, playing the full 90 minutes in 3–1 loss at Kerala Blasters.
+On 11 November, a minute after coming on as a substitute for his compatriot Simão, he scored his first goal for the Guwahati-based team, the decisive one in a 2–1 victory away to Chennaiyin.

-Silas returned to his homeland on 12 February 2016, joining C.D.
-Cova da Piedade.
-He helped them to the third division title and a first promotion to the professional leagues, scoring the winning penalty in the final shootout against F.C.
-Vizela on 5 June 2016.
+Silas returned to his homeland on 12 February 2016, joining Cova da Piedade.
+He helped them to the third division title and a first promotion to the professional leagues, scoring the winning penalty in the final shootout against Vizela on 5 June 2016.

 Coaching career

 Silas retired at the end of the season, at the age of 40.
 His first coaching experience was as manager of the Portuguese footballers' union in 2017.

 On 16 January 2018, Silas replaced Domingos Paciência at former club Belenenses.
 His first game in charge occurred four days later, and he led his team to a 0–0 away draw against Marítimo.
-In December 2018 he was named "Manager of the Month", and he achieved final positions of 12th and ninth in his first two years, being dismissed from his position at the reorganised Belenenses SAD on 4 September 2019 when the team had not scored in their first four games of the campaign.
+In December 2018 he was named "Manager of the Month", and he achieved final positions of 12th and ninth in his first two years, being dismissed from his position at the reorganised B-SAD on 4 September 2019 when the team had not scored in their first four games of the campaign.

 Late in the same month, Silas succeeded Leonel Pontes at the helm of Sporting on a contract running until June 2020.
-On 4 March 2020, he was relieved of his duties and replaced by S.C.
-Braga's Rúben Amorim, who became Sporting's fourth coach of the season.
+On 4 March 2020, he was relieved of his duties and replaced by Braga's Ruben Amorim, who became Sporting's fourth coach of the season.

 Silas completed his UEFA Pro Licence course on 14 November 2020.
-The following 1 February, he took over from the dismissed João Pedro Sousa at F.C.
-Famalicão on a one-and-a-half-year deal.
+The following 1 February, he took over from the dismissed João Pedro Sousa at Famalicão on a one-and-a-half-year deal.
 He left on 8 March, after his one win in six games left them second from bottom.

 Silas was appointed head coach of AEL Limassol on 12 May 2022, being fired in September.
+He returned home on 13 June 2023, on a one-year deal at second-tier Mafra.

+On 5 September 2024, Silas replaced Fábio Pereira at the helm of Marítimo in the same league.
+He left one month later, following a run-in with the board of directors.